lesterchan/wp-polls/README.md

 ## Changelog
 ### Version 2.68
+* NEW: Poll answer percentage are now not rounded off, previously it was always rounded to add up to 100%
 * NEW: Support WordPress MultiSite Network Activation
 * NEW: Uses native WordPress uninstall.php
 * NEW: Show shortcode in success message after creating a poll
 * NEW: Checks and ensure that Poll Question and Poll Answers are not empty

 ### Version 2.67
 * NEW: Use POST for View Results and Vote link